fmtlib/fmt/doc/api.md

 - Names are defined in the `fmt` namespace instead of `std` to avoid collisions with standard library implementations.

 - Width calculation doesn't use grapheme clusterization.
 The latter has been implemented in a separate branch but hasn't been integrated yet.

+- The default floating-point representation in {fmt} uses the smallest precision that provides round-trip guarantees similarly to other languages like Java and Python. `std::format` is currently specified in terms of `std::to_chars` which tries to generate the smallest number of characters (ignoring redundant digits and sign in exponent) and may procude more decimal digits than necessary.